andrebelem/PlanetaryMaps/readme_or_die.txt

 but it's highly recommended to seek details about GMT and PyGMT on the website https://www.pygmt.org/latest/get_started/index.html.

-Remember to activate your environment "pygmt" before to use these notebooks and install jupyter notebook. **Important note**: In my case, I use miniconda, and I needed to install "notebook" and "ipykernel" in my pygmt environment.
+Remember to activate your environment "pygmt" before to use these notebooks and install jupyter notebook. **Important note**: In my case, I use miniforge, and I needed to install "notebook" and "ipykernel" in my pygmt environment.

 Run `pip install notebook` to install Jupyter notebook, if not already installed.